galiprandi/react-tools/README.md

 ## `<Input />` component

 A simple wrapper around the native `input` element.
 It accepts all the same props as the native input element and adds a few additional props for convenience.

-### Custom Props:

-- `label`: A label for the input element.
-If provided, we add a label element with the provided text.

-- `onChangeValue`: A callback function that is called when the input value changes.

-- `onChangeDebounce`: A callback function that is called when the input value changes after the debounce delay.

-- `delay`: The delay in milliseconds for the debounce.
-Default 1000.

-- `className`: A class name to apply to the input element.
-If a label is provided, the class name is applied to the label and input elements.

 ### Usage: